Part One Speaker Interviews

 Interview with Alessio Corso

-Alessio Corso, Head of Division for Mechanical Engineering and Design from the School of Engineering, works closely with the engineering students in supporting and encouraging them to participate in national competitions that focus on sustainable development in real life scenarios.
+Alessio Corso, Head of the Division of Mechanical Engineering and Design in the School of Engineering, works closely with the engineering students in supporting and encouraging them to participate in national competitions that focus on sustainable development in real life scenarios.
 In addition to developing their teamworking skills, they learn to develop innovative engineering solutions that have real world impact.

 Interview with Jennifer Hardi

-Jennifer Hardi, Course Director for Architectural Engineering and Architectural Technology within the School of Built Environment & Architecture, is delivering a session on the use of alternative materials in construction – in this case, bamboo – and will be sharing details of a project she worked on with her students.
+Jennifer Hardi is the Course Director for Architectural Engineering and Architectural Technology in the School of the Built Environment and Architecture.
+She delivered a session on the use of alternative materials in construction – in this case, bamboo – and shared details of a project she worked on with her students.

 Interview with Paul Mansell

-Paul Mansell is a Research Fellow sponsored by ICE and Nathu Puri Institute for Engineering & Enterprise at LSBU as well as Associate Staff, University College London).
-Paul is delivering a session about his PhD project, titled: Redefining investment value decisions on Infrastructure Projects using the United Nations Sustainable Development Goals.
+Paul Mansell is a Research Fellow sponsored by ICE and Nathu Puri Institute for Engineering & Enterprise at LSBU as well as an Associate Staff Member at University College London.
+Paul delivered a session about his PhD project, titled: Redefining Investment Value Decisions on Infrastructure Projects using the United Nations Sustainable Development Goals.